Class: ElasticGraph::SchemaDefinition::Indexing::FieldType::Object Private

 This class is part of a private API.
 You should avoid using this class if possible, as it may be removed or be changed in the future.

-Responsible for the JSON schema and mapping of a SchemaElements::ObjectType.
+Responsible for the mapping of a SchemaElements::ObjectType.

 Instance Attribute Summary collapse